icon for mcp server

 STDIO

-MCP server for native integration with Apple Reminders on macOS
+MCP server for native Apple Reminders integration on macOS with comprehensive management capabilities

 Twitter Follow